hsbadr/HiClimR/README.md

 * Code cleanup and bug fixes
 * The `coarseR` function is  called inside the core `HiClimR` function
 * Adds `coords` component to the output tree for the longitude and latitude coordinates
-   * since they may be changed by coarsening.
+   * they may be changed by coarsening
 * `validClimR` function does not require `lon` and `lat` arguments
-   * they are now available in the output tree (`coords` component).
+   * they are now available in the output tree (`coords` component)

 [⇪](#hiclimr)
 #### 2014-03-12: version 1.0.3